Connect With Us

 The Next Generation

-Locky currently serves as Chairman for the Foundation and lives in the Washington D.C. area with his three children.
-Locky enjoys art, biking, and photography – some of his photos have even been used by our grantees in their publications.
-Locky is very involved with grantees local to him and in the Pittsburgh region, and enjoys visiting grantees to see firsthand their important work and to meet the people who are making a difference.
-Locky places particular emphasis on the Foundation’s mission and investing in projects that will affect today’s children and future generations.
+Locky lives in the Washington D.C. area with his family and enjoys art, biking, and photography – some of his photos have even been used by our grantees in their publications.
+Locky is very involved with grantees local to him and in the Pittsburgh region and has attended numerous site-visits to see firsthand the work we're funding or have the opportunity to fund.
+Locky places particular emphasis on the Foundation’s mission of investing in projects that promote change for women and children and to better the circumstances of future generations.

-Vikki is currently serving as Vice-Chairwomen of the Nimick Forbesway Foundation.
-Vikki and her husband Tim live in Madison, Wisconsin along with their teenage daughter and enjoy volunteering and supporting organizations both in their local area and throughout the U.S. Vikki worked for many years in the public sector and is now running her own company, Nimck Enright Consulting.
+Vikki and her husband Tim live in Madison, Wisconsin along with their teenage daughter and enjoy volunteering and supporting organizations both in their local area and throughout the U.S. Vikki worked for many years in the public sector and is now running her own company, Nimck Enright Consulting, while helping to support the operations of a local church and food-pantry.
+When Vikki isn't working or volunteering she frequents the museums, libraries and organizations that we actively support.

 Kit lives in her hometown of Pittsburgh, PA and enjoys being involved with many organizations in the region as well as taking a key role in the design and development of The Nimick Family Therapeutic Garden at The Children’s Institute.
-Kit enjoys spending time with her two adult children, Will and Natalie, both of whom are our Foundation’s most recent board members.
+Kit enjoys spending time with her two adult children, Will and Natalie, both of whom are our foundation’s most recent board members.
+Kit was also integral in our support for Aspinwall Riverfront Park and believed in the vision and importance of preserving that space for future generations and protecting the property from development.

 Jack is a real estate and tax attorney with over 30 years of experience working with community organizations and foundations.
 Jack is the only non-family board member but has known and been with the family for many years and worked with Mr. Nimick helping to form the Foundation.
 Jack and his wife Ellen Perlow Kessler volunteer and are involved with many Pittsburgh charitable organizations.

-Will is a Trustee and a third-generation descendant of Mr. Nimick who founded our Foundation.
-Will lives in Boston and enjoys traveling and meeting our grantees.
-Will has been an integral part of our funding initiatives over the past three years helping to bring to fruition many new projects and initiatives.
+Will Austin is a trustee and a third-generation descendant of Mr. Nimick who founded our foundation.
+Will lives in Boston and works for a leading provider of integrated financial service solutions and enjoys traveling, attending concerts and meeting our grantees.
+Will has been an integral part of our funding initiatives over the past four years helping to bring to fruition many new projects and initiatives.
 Will continues to provide wonderful insight and ideas and has worked hard to impact local communities.

 Hayley lives east of Pittsburgh with her three children and has been with the Foundation since 2012 managing our day-to-day operations.
 Hayley spends much of her time visiting with local and regional grantees helping to facilitate community connections and better her understanding of their needs.
 Hayley can be reached at email@example.com.